Who is singing the national anthem at Super Bowl 2021? Performers this year, date, time, how to watch Chiefs vs. Buccaneers - NBC Sports

 Super Bowl LV is right around the corner which means this year’s performance of the national anthem is set.
 The NFL announced that the 2021 national anthem will be a duet performed by GRAMMY-nominated artists Jazmine Sullivan and Eric Church ahead of this year’s Super Bowl matchup between the Kansas City Chiefs and the Tampa Bay Buccaneers.
 The national anthem will be preceded by a performance of “America the Beautiful” by GRAMMY-award winning artist H.E.R.
 Warren “WAWA” Snipe will perform both songs in American Sign Language.

 Both performances will take place on Sunday, February 7 at Raymond James Stadium in Tampa, Florida just before kickoff time at 6:30 p.m.
-ET.
+ET (3:30 p.m.
+PST).

 RELATED: Get betting tools, DFS, season-long fantasy help, live odds and more for Super Bowl 2021 here